Back to NetMore Guide

 What sellers enter first

 The starting screen stays intentionally light.
-A seller can begin with sale price, buyer down payment, and remaining mortgage balance.
-If your calculator is set to require an address first, the address is collected before those values.
+A seller begins with estimated home value, buyer down payment, and remaining mortgage balance.
+If your property analyzer is set to require an address, the Property Details section includes a verified Google address field before the breakdown is created.

 How to explain the comparison